sabotage-linux/sabotage/README.md

 It provides a tuned `config.cache` for faster configure runs.
 It also installs packages into `/opt`, creates file lists, etc.

 ## After Compiling

-When finished compiling, exit the chroot and either:
+Exit the chroot and either:

 * Run `utils/root-perms.sh /path/to/rootfs` to fix permissions
 * Use the rootfs directly, by copying it to some disk.